JosephSwedlund/BewareTheDeep/README.md

-# TheOrderOfStone
+# BewareTheDeep
-TheOrderOfStone is a voxel based procedurally generated game with dungeons inspired by games like Minecraft, Dwarf Fortress, and the original Legend Of Zelda
+BewareTheDeep is a voxel based procedurally generated game with dungeons inspired by games like Minecraft, Dwarf Fortress, and the original Legend Of Zelda